yaminireddy23739/online-course-landing-page/README.md

 # Online Course Landing Page

-This is my Day 2
+This is my Day 2 project of a 15-day Web Development Challenge

 A simple and responsive online course landing page built using **HTML and CSS** as part of my frontend learning journey.